 John Kabateck, California state director of the National Federation of Independent Business said “Small-business owners shouldn’t be penalized for taking federal support when businesses were adversely impacted by government shutdowns to deal with this terrible pandemic.”

 State officials said the tax breaks will apply to up to 85% of the more than 1 million California businesses that received a combined $97 billion in federal loans, or an average of about $96,700 each.
 According to the California House, the bill could cost the state over $4 billion in the next six years.

 “I appreciate that the state of California is trying to come across as supporting small businesses in the state of California.
 However, this bill will greatly benefit Texas businesses that meet the criteria outlined in the bill.
-Any Texas business with nexus in California will want to make sure they review their California returns and make sure they or their accountants are taking advantage of this opportunity,“ states Robb Eperjesy, Calvetti Ferguson, State and Local Tax Director.
+Any Texas business with nexus in California will want to make sure they review their California returns and make sure they or their accountants are taking advantage of this opportunity,“ states Selene Ramos, Calvetti Ferguson, State and Local Tax Manager.

-If you have questions about State and Local Taxes, contact us.
-We also encourage you to visit our webpage for more information.
+If you have questions about state and local taxes, contact us.
 It can be difficult to make sense of all the new legislation passed in the wake of COVID-19 but we are here to help.
 Check out our COVID-19 Resources page for more information.